Hello

 my collection, then the source of the picture is given (when known).

-The text is written by me, using books and websites with relevant information.
+All the text of this website is written by me, using books and

-Those sources are not specially mentioned, but on the Book
+websites with relevant information.
+Those sources are not specially

-page you can find quite a few.
+mentioned, but on the Books page you can find quite a few.

 top